donumeh/donumeh/README.md

-👋 Hi, I'm Donald Umeh!
-I'm a student software engineer at BYU-Idaho and ALX SWE focused on learning and harnessing technology to make significant impacts in my community.
+👋 Hi, I’m Donald Umeh!

+I’m a student software engineer at BYU-Idaho and an ALX Software Engineering graduate, focused on leveraging technology to create significant impacts in my community.

 ## About Me

-With a background as a data processing instructor for 5 years+, I bring a unique combination of discipline, analysis, strategic vision and technical prowess to projects.
-My passion lies in developing software solutions that not only solve problems but also trying as much to make work environment productive.
+With over 5 years of experience as a data processing instructor, I combine discipline, analytical skills, strategic vision, and technical expertise in my projects.
+I am passionate about developing software solutions that solve real problems and enhance productivity in the workplace.

 ## Technical Skills 🛠️